The softest rock on the planet, talc is an ultra-versatile mineral valued for its diverse properties by a wide range of applications.

 In paints and coatings, talc is an ideal, natural solution for replacing less environment-friendly TiO2 and for improving the mechanical and optical properties of coatings.

-In the pulp and paper industry, talcs are excellent solutions for avoiding deposits enabling mills to work in closed water circuits and to optimize prime resources.
+In the pulp and paper industry, talcs are excellent solutions for avoiding deposits enabling mills to work in closed water circuits and optimizing prime resources.